-Voted as one of the best diving spots in the world, Pulau Raja Ampat / Raja Ampat islands are definitely the next travel destination for not only divers but also nature lovers and travelers alike.
-The name itself meant four kings and it is well known for its riches in wild marine life, pristine reefs and corals.
+Voted as one of the best diving spots in the world, Pulau Raja Ampat / Raja Ampat islands are the next travel destination for not only divers but also nature lovers and travelers alike.
+The name itself meant four kings and it is well known for its riches in wild marine life, pristine reefs, and corals.
 It consists of 1500 unique small islands.

 Where is it